UBC-MDS/532_group17/README.md

     (without any user input) the map will display all the art pieces in Vancouver and the corresponding statistics, such as number of arts in each neighborhood, the number of arts for each art type, and more.
 The user can also interact with the map directly.
-When selecting an icon of interest, a panel will appear providing the user all the details about that particular public art piece (including the name of the work, an image of it, the artist name, its address and finally a website link with more information about the art).
+When selecting an icon of interest, a panel will appear providing the user all the details about that particular public art piece (including the name of the work, an image of it, its address and finally a website link with more information about the art).
 -   `The statistics panel`: Shows the user some basic statistics to accompany the map, based on the filtered criteria the user entered in the left most panel.
 This panel will include a bar chart to show the number of art pieces against the year installed, a tree plot to show the types of art,